arunkumar-mourougappane/emby-assistant/CONTRIBUTING.md

-# Contributing to Emby Helper
+# Contributing to Emby Assistant

-Thank you for your interest in contributing to Emby Helper!
+Thank you for your interest in contributing to Emby Assistant!
 This document provides guidelines for contributing to the project.

 ## 🤝 Ways to Contribute